 The Winter Garden Ice Arena is a commercial rink that sells hourly ice time to the general public.

-As a private club, the RWC will combine a strong family-focused premier facility with an outdoor ice skating rink -- and fill a void in our town for families who want the opportunity for outdoor winter sports, recreation and social events.
-The RWC Clubhouse will include a golf simulation room, four lanes of bowling, a tabletop game room, homework rooms, casual dining with a small bar, locker rooms, along with other amenities.
+As a private club, the RWC will combine a strong family-focused premier facility with an outdoor ice skating rink -- and fill a void in our town for families who want the opportunity for outdoor winter recreation and social events.
+The RWC Clubhouse will include a golf simulation room, four lanes of bowling, a tabletop game room, homework rooms, casual dining with a bar, locker rooms, along with other amenities.
 Importantly, as a membership-based private club, the RWC will not rely on selling hourly ice, will not run a travel hockey program, and by design has intentionally limited ice activities by proposing a seasonal outdoor rink.

 Q: How will the RWC differentiate Ridgefield as a community?

 A: With the RWC, Ridgefield will be home to one of the only such facilities in Fairfield County.
-It will help to attract more families to our community, grow the local economy, put people to work, increase property values, increase the tax base, and build a unique, new hub of winter sports and social interactions for parents and children alike.
+It will help to attract more families to our community, grow the local economy, put people to work, increase property values, increase the tax base, and build a unique, new hub of winter recreation and social interactions for parents and children alike.